RedlionEster/Habit-Tracker-App/README.md

 The habit will be removed from the database.

 ## Example Habits
-The application comes with the following predefined habits:
+The application comes with the following predefined habits for testing purpose:

 * Exercise (Daily)
 * Read (Daily)